-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company had an accumulated deficit of \$39,934,726 as at October 31, 2019.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$672,429 during the year ended October 31, 2020 and, as of that date, had an accumulated deficit of \$40,607,155.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.